radius logo

 At StoragePug, we design responsive websites for self storage facilities.
 We choose a responsive design for a variety of reasons, but one stands above the others: SEO.

-A page that gets lots of traffic with more interactions and time spent on the page is seen as more valuable for Google to show to its users.
+If you have two unique pages to handle two types of traffic, this means traffic is being directed through two different pages.
+A page that gets lots of traffic with more interactions and time spent on it is seen as more valuable for Google to show to its users.
 This also means you’re able to see all of your relevant analytics on a single page instead of having to combine the data from two pages.

 Here are some of the things that go into making a response website design: